mrbid/Minetest-Worldmods/README.md

 - improved automobiles with passenger support and extended skins (locked, private access for driver)
 - automobiles2 with 4x passenger support, tiers of handling and public access to drive (and flying versions)
 - abriglass has been updated with cornered one-way glass thanks to Test_User.
+- we have plasma_mod by two which has nodes with instant kill properties, a great replacement to lava for protecting your base from users glitching through walls.

 ## Notes
 To load all these mods at the same time you will need to modify your minetest server:<br>